afnog/sse/setup/howto/index.md

 You'll need to redo that if you destroy and re-clone a container (otherwise you'll have an IP address conflict).

 The guests all have IP addresses in the 196.200.219.101-140 range, where pcX = 196.200.219.(X + 100).
-External routing for the 196.200.219.0/24 subnet is not available at this time, hopefully it will be soon.
+External routing for the 196.200.219.0/24 subnet is available now, but SSH is blocked, so you'll need to wait until you're onsite, or login via the host (sse-nuc1.mtg.afnog.org).

 The guests all have a user called `afnog`, with a predictable password, and the root password is the same, as usual.
 `sudo` and an `ssh` server are installed, and not much else.
 There is a passwordless SSH key on the NUC, so you